Alianger18/Airbnb_database/ReadMe.md

 CREATE INDEX properties_rented_place_index ON main.properties (rented_place);
 CREATE INDEX reservations_confirmed_index ON main.reservations (confirmed);
 ```

 All of the statements mentioned before are located in the 'main.sql' file.

 ## Inserting th sample data

-Please find below the rephrased statement:

 The provided data is not real and is intended for testing purposes only.
-The data is available in the form of a multi-row insert statement, run
+The data is available in the form of a multi-row insert statement, you
-the command in your PostgreSQL terminal.
+can run the command in your PostgreSQL terminal.

 ```shell
 \i data_insertion.sql